FIWARE/tutorials.NGSI-LD/docs/merge-patch.md

 #### Updating using key-values format

 Merge Patch also offers some limited support to update `values` using key-values format.
-In this case any existing `value` is updated, but no meta data is changed.
+In this case any existing `value` is updated, but no metadata is changed.
 Once again Object values need only send the sub-attributes to be updated, and setting a sub-attribute to `urn:ngsi-ld:null` will cause it to be deleted.

-This means that is is possible to **GET** a key-values entity, amend the values and **PATCH** it back to the context broker.
+This means that it is possible to **GET** a key-values entity, amend the values and **PATCH** it back to the context broker.

 #### 16 Request: